 Injections – If you are experiencing pain related to your facet joints, your physician may recommend cervical facet joint injections to help manage your pain.

 Whether or not you will be able to recover compensation for the losses you have sustained as a result of your injury depends on whether your accident was caused by someone else’s .2 Generally speaking, negligence occurs when a person fails to use the degree of care that would ordinarily be used by a reasonable person in similar circumstances.
 For example, a driver who follows you too closely and hits the back of your car when you slow down as you approach a stoplight would likely be deemed negligent.
 Similarly, if train company fails to adequately maintain its vehicles and that failure results in an accident, the company could probably be held liable for any injuries that occurred as a result.
 Whether negligence occurred in a particular situation depends on a number of factors, so it is important for all accident victims to speak to a lawyer.

 Call a Clearwater Auto Accident Attorney Today for a Free Consultation

 If you have sustained whiplash or any other type of neck or back injury in an accident, you should speak with an attorney as soon as possible.
 Importantly, waiting to retain an attorney could potentially result in the loss of your right to file a claim or the loss or destruction of evidence that is critical to your case.
-At the Dolman Law Group, our are committed to providing effective and aggressive representation to each client we take.
+At the Sibley Dolman Gipe Accident Injury Lawyers, PA, our are committed to providing effective and aggressive representation to each client we take.
 To learn more about how we can help you, call us today at 727-451-6900.